DIY Thrift Store Pretty Woman Halloween Costume

-We tried it on and then took it off and trimmed it again a few times.
+I tried it on and then took it off and trimmed it again a few times.

 Fold your skirt fabric inside out so the right sides are both touching each other.
 Use one of your skirts in your closet to measure out how large to make your skirt if you need to alter the size.
 Make sure you add about 4-5 inches to the top of the skirt in order to add the curve and connect the ring.
-Again this is a little overkill, but it’s so much easier to trim away excess material then to try to piece something back together once you’ve cut it too much.
-Cut out your skirt pattern then add your side seams either with your sewing machine or fabric glue.
+Again this is a little overkill, but it’s so much easier to trim away excess material than to try to piece something back together once you’ve cut it too much.
+Cut out your skirt pattern.
+Next, add your side seams either with your sewing machine or fabric glue.
 Try on your skirt and mark where you would like to cut your curves for the skirt portion.

 This was our first cut at the skirt.
 It was very conservative with the openings until we sewed the side seams and tried it on with the tank top to get a better idea of where exactly we wanted the openings to be.
 We ended up cutting the openings wider after trying on the skirt, but again you can always cut more and make the openings larger.